 How will you ensure prints are accurate to what you see on the screen?
 There’s nothing more upsetting, and frustrating, than reviewing a print and discovering it looks horrific.
 Where has all the shadow detail gone?
 Why does the image look flat?
 It doesn’t look very sharp, does it!?

 Printing proofs is also not a bad idea – at least the first time you print.
-A decent print provider can print small photos for you or just a strip of the image to compare to what’s on screen.
+A decent print provider can print small photos or narrow strips of the image to compare to your screen.

 Printing with framing in mind

-Before you hit print or place an order – please stop for a few minutes.
-How will you frame your prized photographs?
+Before you hit print or place an order – please stop for a few minutes and ask how will I frame my prized photographs?

-Always include a plain border (circa 8mm) around your photographs to allow overlap with a window mount, or opt for a larger white border in place of a window mount.
-This looks smart but keeps down cost and effort and can usually be selected when uploading files to your print provider.
+Always include a plain border (circa 8mm) to allow overlap with a window mount, or opt for a larger white border instead of a window mount.
+This looks smart but keeps down cost and effort and can usually be selected when ordering your prints.
 The small downside is the photo will be in direct contact with the glass and may lead to condensation forming in some cases.

 3) Choose Paper & Finish

 Ask your print provider for a sample pack of different paper and print types.
 It’s worth having a conversation and learning from the printer’s expertise, often they are happy to talk through your options.